Yes, America's Anchorman is away and this is your undocumented Anchorman filling in.

 They're actually there to make the Republicans look bad with their questioning.

-Yes, he did, and uh it did not get widely reported by the so-called mainstream media.
+And it did not get widely reported by the so-called mainstream media.

-Would their trainers then be torturers, should they be tried for torture.
+Would their trainers then be torturers?

-And the attorney general said no, their intent is not to harm.
+And the Attorney General said, no, their intent is not to harm.

 It's to train.

-And Holder went off on some tangent about they when they did it at the Spanish Inquisition they knew it was not a training exercise.
+And Holder went off on some tangent about they, when they did it at the Spanish Inquisition, they knew it was not a training exercise.

 Yeah, that's right.

-He went he went back to the Spanish Inquisition.
+He went back to the Spanish Inquisition.

 That's his precedent.

-He the the form of words, the dead legalistic language.
+And what was fascinating to me, the form of words, the dead legalistic language.

-We were talking about the President's statement yesterday.
+We were talking about the president's statement yesterday.

 Eric Holder is the master of that.